Points vs. cash back: Which is right for you?

 Points rewards credit cards

 Like cash back cards, credit cards with points offer rewards based on how much you spend.
 But instead of earning cash back, you earn points.
-How you earn or redeem points depends on the card.
-Some may be similar to a miles-earning card, while others may be more like a cash back card.
+How you earn or redeem points depends on the card’s terms and conditions.
+Some may be similar to a miles card, while others may be more like a cash back card.

 Some points cards have a fixed point system where you earn the same amount of points for all purchases.
 Other cards might offer rotating bonus categories that allow you to earn even more points with certain purchases.

-If you’re not sure which rewards option is best for you, you might want to think about where you already use your credit card the most.
-The best rewards cards help you earn rewards for things you already buy.
+If you’re not sure which rewards credit card to choose, you might want to think about where you already use your credit card the most.
+The right rewards card could help you earn rewards for things you already buy.

-- How you can earn rewards with the card.
+How you can maximize rewards with the card

-- Additional benefits, such as $0 liability for unauthorized charges, fraud alerts, card lock or the ability to monitor your credit scores2
+Additional benefits, such as $0 liability for unauthorized charges, fraud alerts, card lock or the ability to monitor your credit scores2

 The right card for you is one that’s tailored to your spending habits.
-No matter what credit card you choose, you can get the most out of your rewards by paying off your balance on time every month and using your card responsibly.
+No matter what credit card you choose, you can get the most out of your rewards by using your card responsibly and doing things like paying your balance on time each month.